qingshanchen/website-fluids/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Wowchemy Research Group"
+title: "Welcome"
 subtitle: ""
-hero_media: welcome.jpg
+hero_media: tc8-inv-visc.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
 advanced:
   css_style:
   css_class:
 ---

-The Wowchemy Research Group has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+We do research on the analysis and computation of geophysical flows.